pileus-cloud/charts/README.md

 ## Prerequisities:

 - Helm 3
 - `kube-prometheus-stack` installed.
-See the installation steps [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+See the installation steps [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) (also see the k8s labels collection note below).

 Also agent requires Prometheus to collect k8s labels, the collection is disabled by default.
-To enable it you need to add and extra argument --metric-labels-allowlist=pods=[*] to kube-state-metrics
+To enable it you need to add and extra argument `--metric-labels-allowlist=pods=[*]` to kube-state-metrics
 If you are using a helm chart, add it like this:
 ```
 kube-state-metrics: